 Leslie County School District began participating in the Community Eligibility Program with the 2012-2013 school year.
 This program provides a free breakfast and lunch to all children in our district; regardless of parent/guardian income.
-For the 2022-2023 school year, our calculated claiming percentage was over 100%; therefore every reimbursable meal served to students was reimbursed at the free federal rate.
-Current year reimbursement rates are \$2.67 for breakfast and \$4.43 for lunch.
+For the 2023-2024 school year, our calculated claiming percentage was over 100%; therefore every reimbursable meal served to students is reimbursed at the free federal rate.
+Current year reimbursement rates are \$2.73 for breakfast and \$4.35 for lunch.